 Plan Description and Benefits Provided.
-Under the terms of a Town resolution, the Town has agreed to let employees who retire under the North Carolina Local Government Employees' Retirement System continue coverage in the Town's group health plan until they are eligible for Medicare (age 65).
+Under the terms of a Town resolution, the Town has agreed to let employees who retire under the North Carolina Local Government Employees' Retirement System continue coverage in the Town's group health plan.
 Employees who retire directly from the Town with at least fifteen (15) consecutive years of service with the Town will have half of their monthly health insurance premium paid by the Town.
 Employees who retire with less than fifteen (15) years of service with the Town can continue coverage under the Town's group health plan but must pay the full cost of coverage.
-Healthcare and prescription drug coverage are provided in the Town's healthcare plan to retirees under age sixty-five (65).
+Medical and prescription drug coverage has been changed from a pre-Medicare only benefit to a lifetime benefit.
 Dependent health coverage is not available.
 The Town's healthcare plan is through a private insurer.
 The Town's Board of Commissioners may amend the benefit provisions.
 A separate report was not issued for the plan.